 Although these exercises have many benefits, if you are crunched for time and need to get your weekly dose of exercise to improve bone health, it is best to stick to weight-bearing exercises.

 - Brisk walking

 Weight-bearing exercises can be classified as either low impact or high impact.
 This classification distinguishes the cardiovascular intensity and how much load your bones are taking on.
 For example, a low-impact exercise will be more gentle on your bones and includes activities such as walking, gardening, and yoga.
 In contrast, a high-impact exercise will load your bones and joints more and include activities such as running and jumping.

-For those already diagnosed with osteopenia or osteoporosis, it is best to be cautious when considering a high-impact exercise program.
-Although high-impact aerobic exercises can benefit bone health, putting too much stress on your already compromised bones might be more detrimental than beneficial.
-Consult your healthcare professional if you are unsure where you may stand and what exercise program is best for you.
+For those already diagnosed with osteoporosis, it is good to know your limits for high-impact exercises.
+For example, people who have had a compression or low trauma fracture should be extra cautious about participating in high-impact exercises.
+However, in people who have not experienced these types of fractures, high-impact exercise may actually be beneficial for their bone health (Brooke-Wavell, 2022; Kistler-Fischbacher, 2021).
+Generally, putting too much stress on already compromised bones might do more harm than good.
+Consult your healthcare provider if you are unsure where you may stand and which exercises are best for you.

 While any exercise is better than no exercise, there are three types of exercise that are especially important for older adults looking to support bone health.
 These include:

 - Weight-bearing exercise: Any of the activities listed above that involve your body against gravity.
 As mentioned above, these exercises build and maintain bone density to keep bones strong.